You are here:

 - What about the children’s lives here is similar to your own?
 What seems different?

-- What does The Brownies’ Book mean to these young readers?
+- What did The Brownies’ Book mean to these young readers?

 - Is there a Brownies’ Book in your life?
 In other words, what are the places where you read about news, people, and ideas in a community that matters to you?